Brutal NYC attack renews Asian American volunteers' efforts - WTMJ

 “I’m pretty sure they’re all steamed, like I am,” said Lee, who is Chinese American.
 “It’s personal.
 It could have been our aunt or our mom or our grandma.”

-The vicious assault of a 65-year-old woman while walking to church in the daytime this week near New York City’s Times Square has heightened already palpable levels of outrage over anti-Asian attacks that escalated with the pandemic.
+The vicious assault of a 65-year-old woman while walking to church this week near New York City’s Times Square has heightened already palpable levels of outrage over anti-Asian attacks that escalated with the pandemic.

 New York police say the assailant yelled racial slurs at the Filipina American woman and told her, “You don’t belong here!”
 The video quickly drew millions of views along with widespread condemnation, not just for its heinous nature but the seemingly indifferent bystanders.
 The assailant was arrested and charged Wednesday with hate crimes.